An internal dispute within a company or a disagreement in a business deal can be frustrating, time-consuming and expensive.

 - Compensatory damages: This form of compensation is intended to provide monetary relief in the amount that the plaintiff would have received had the dispute or breach of contract not occurred.
 It also provides consequential damages, which compensates the plaintiff for any indirect damage caused by the other party.

-- Liquidated damages: Some contracts or business arrangements contain a liquidated damages provision, which provides a predetermined about of money to the party that suffered loss in partnership dissolution or contract breach.
+- Liquidated damages: Some contracts or business arrangements contain a liquidated damages provision, which provides a predetermined amount of money to the party that suffered loss in partnership dissolution or contract breach.

 - Attorney’s fees and costs: The fees and costs of an attorney may be recoverable if it is explicitly expressed under the terms of the original agreement.